with John Maunder

 Time will tell whether the sun will once again go into another ‘Maunder Minimum' within the lifetime of the present generation, but if this happens we're likely to have a much colder climate for a few decades.

-The sunspot number for the last seven days ending May 26 2019 is zero.
+The sunspot number for most days during the last three months is zero.

 The NASA solar physics website, and other websites such as the Royal Observatory of Belgium, include information on sunspot numbers, the ‘Maunder Minimum' and sunspot cycle predictions.